napeits/frstack/README.md

 The default build uses nightly build binaries.
 Edit vars/nightly.yml with the URL locations of the ForgeRock products.
 These will change over time so you might have to tweak the locations.

-If you want to use released products you will need to download these ane make them available for download.
+If you want to use released products you will need to download these from forgerock.com and make them available from an http server.
 Edit released.yml with the product location.

-A switch in group_vars/all controls whether to include the released vs. nightly builds.
+Edit group_vars/all to switch between the released vs. nightly builds

 ### TODO